Have questions about the UKCAT? Below are some UKCAT FAQs, with expert answers provided by The Medic Portal.

 We’ve got a range of tools to help you boost your overall UKCAT score…

-- Subscribe to our UKCAT question bank, written by admissions experts and emulating the style of the real exam.
-Once you sign up, you’ll get 50 free questions across all sections.
-Then, if you subscribe you’ll access 2000 more!
+- Our 100% free UKCAT question bank, written by admissions experts and emulating the style of the real exam.
 It’s the perfect way to get some realistic practice done before the real thing.

 - Book a place on our famous UKCAT Courses.
 Partnered with the Royal Society of Medicine, we know how to improve your scores in every section.